TYPO3-extensions/sphinx/Documentation/AdministratorManual/ChangeLog/Index.rst

 Version  Changes
 =======  ===========================================================================
-2.3.x    - Parallel building to speed-up rendering 2.2.x    - Compatibility with TYPO3 6.2 - 7.x
+2.3.x    - Parallel building to speed-up rendering
+         - Standalone and reworked from scratch OpenOffice to Sphinx converter 2.2.x    - Compatibility with TYPO3 6.2 - 7.x
 2.1.x    - Upload of files in reStructuredText editor 2.0.x    - New dashboard with management of custom projects